koreissm/Data_Types_and_Algorithms_in_CPP/README.md

 # Data_Types_in_C
-Implementation of most know Data types in C
+Implementation of most known Data types in C